MyMusicTaste/recruit/written_interview_dev_en.md

 The length of each question is not a requirement, but a guideline, however, we do recommend each of your  answers be around 1 A4 sized page in length.
 Please keep in mind we highly regard quality over quantity.

+In addition, please provide a link or attached file to sample code that you have completed in the past.
+Pick something you are proud of accomplishing, something that demonstrates your strong points.
+Write a short (one or two sentences is fine) description of what the sample code is for and why you chose it.
+We will evaluate on complexity, design, and style

 ##Common
 - Select one of following keyword why you are applying for the job
   * technical curiosity